-Faculty would be responsible for completing are asked to complete reflections on the learning outcomes successes and areas for growth in each course that is a focus of SLO review course that they teach every quarter.
+Faculty are asked to complete reflections on the learning outcomes successes and areas for growth in each course that is a focus of SLO review .
 These reflection logs would be due to department chairs or program directors or when grades for the quarter are due.
 Faculty reflection logs may be used by faculty to inform discussion.
 Biannual department discussions will focus on successes and areas for growth in the SLOs of the courses that the department agrees to examine each year, approximately aligning with the Title 5 curriculum update cycle.